dd86k/ddcput/README.md

 ## Latency Tester

+Currently, the latency tester will run instructions depending on the compiled binary.
+For example, the amd64 build will only run amd64 code while the x86 builds will run x86 code.
+A feature to run x86 code in amd64 is planned.

-- Binary code (file) MUST be flat (-fbin on NASM);
+- Binary code (file) _must_ be flat (i.e. -fbin on NASM);
 - It MUST NOT return (RET, LEAVE, etc.);
 - And the flow must reach past the end of your code.
-  - The tool inserts its own post-test code.
+  - The tool inserts its own pre-test and post-test code.

 ### REGISTER USAGE